This tutorial is part of the Getting started with IBM Cloud Pak for Data learning path.

 Select Create an empty project.

-Give your project a name and an optional description, then click Create.
+Provide a name and optional description for the project and click Create.

 Step 2.
 Create an SPSS Modeler flow